 On December 6, 2016, our Board of Directors authorized the repurchase of \$1.5 billion of our outstanding common stock in a multi-year share repurchase program.
-This program was completed as of December 31, 2019.
-On December 12, 2018, our Board of Directors authorized a multi-year share repurchase program of up to an additional \$2.0 billion of our outstanding common stock.
-As of December 31, 2019, there was approximately \$1.7 billion remaining under this authorization.
+This program was substantially completed as of December 31, 2018 and is expected to be completed in the first half of 2019.
+On December 12, 2018, we announced that our Board of Directors authorized a multi-year share repurchase program of up to an additional \$2.0 billion of our outstanding common stock.

 These programs do not have a stated expiration date.
 Purchases of Zoetis shares may be made at the discretion of management, depending on market conditions and business needs.
-We repurchase shares pursuant to Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (Exchange Act), through repurchase agreements established with several brokers.
+We repurchase shares pursuant to Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended, through repurchase agreements established with several brokers.

-Issuer purchases of equity securities for the three months ended December 31, 2019 were as follows:
+Issuer purchases of equity securities for the three months ended December 31, 2018 were as follows: